AFTERCARE

 1) Your tattoo may have been bandaged with Dri-Loc pads and pre-wrap upon completion.
 Leave this bandage on overnight.
-It is normal for fluid to collect inside of sealed bandage.
+These pads will soak up any fluid that oozes out.

 If your tattoo is very small or just linework, we probably applied the clear Tegaderm bandage before you left.
 In this case, skip to step 5.